 the minor, as approved by the program coordinators.

 Can I get credit for courses not on the list?

 Yes.
-You can petition Dr. Windham or Dr. Neville to approve other courses on a case-by-case basis.
+You can petition Dr. Windham to approve other courses on a case-by-case basis.

 Can I get credit for study abroad courses?

 Yes.
 You can get credit for summer or semester abroad courses.
 Many of the courses at our study abroad sites—Heidelberg, Aachen, Reutlingen, and the University of Applied Sciences in Austria—count for the minor.
-See Dr. Windham or Dr. Neville before selecting your courses.
+See Dr. Windham before selecting your courses.